Yiiikes! Joseline Blasts Faith Evans For Allegedly Creepin’ On Stevie J. With Younger Men ‘You Do It All The Time!’

 He later deleted several tweets amid claims he was hacked.

-“My twitter & IG was hacked last night while I was on the plane,” wrote Steebie.
+“My twitter & IG was hacked last night while I was on the plane,” wrote Stevie.
 “My wife is the love of my life & my best friend.
 Whoever hacked me, you not only hurt me but my entire family.”

 Stevie and Faith have been married since 2018 and Stevie previously called his Queen the “woman of his dreams.”